-Castleford Tigers have announced that stand-off Rangi Chase is set to remain with the club after
+Castleford Tigers stand-off Rangi Chase set to stay at club

 The 26-year-old England international joined the Tigers in 2008 and extended his contract last year.

 Chief executive Steve Ferres told BBC Radio Leeds: "This is a great result for both the player and the club.

 “When he is on top of his form he is the best player in the game”

 "I spoke with him this morning and he's is happy to stay with Castleford and we're happy to have him on board."

 Ferres added: "There's been a lot of speculation and that's been difficult for all parties to deal with.